Sean-jii/Sudden-Network-Slowdown/README.md

 —-----------

-We observed the port scan script was launched by the seanji account, this is not expected behavior and is not something that was setup by the admins, so I isolated the device and ran a malware scan.
+I observed the port scan script was launched by the seanji account, this is not expected behavior and is not something that was setup by the admins, so I isolated the device and ran a malware scan.

 —-----------

-The malware scan produced no results, so out of caution, we kept the device isolated and put in a ticket to have it reimaged/rebuilt
+The malware scan produced no results, so out of caution, I kept the device isolated and put in a ticket to have it reimaged/rebuilt

 —-----------